-The 42.5 V Power Consumption is the maximum total power that the HLU-319 consumes or draws from the shelf power source.
-This parameter is needed when the HLU-319 is in a location remote to the CO it is serving.
+The -42.5 Vdc Power Consumption is the maximum total power that the HLU-388 consumes or draws from the shelf power source.
+This parameter is needed when the HLU-388 is in a location remote to the CO it is serving.
 It determines the battery capacity required to maintain an 8-hour, stand-by battery reserve for emergency situations.
-Battery capacity, therefore, limits the maximum number of line units which can be installed in a remote enclosure.
-Use the data in Table 16 through Table 23 to perform this analysis on a case by case basis.
+Battery capacity, therefore, limits the maximum number of line units that can be installed in a remote enclosure.
+Use the data in Table 16 through Table 23 to perform this analysis on a case-by-case basis.